Endogenous Epistemic Weighting under Heterogeneous Information: Structural Properties of ESCM

-Within ESCM, this form of epistemic noise is not excluded ex ante but filtered endogenously.
-Items that do not induce performance variance across participants generate flat response distributions and thus contribute negligibly to individual information scores.
+Within ESCM, this kind of epistemic noise is not assumed away \emph{ex ante}.
+Instead, it is only partially filtered through the assessment stage: items that induce little variation in participant performance tend to contribute less to score dispersion and therefore less to differentiation in the induced aggregation coefficients. \end{remark}

-The epistemic failure of majority rule lies in treating all expressed signals as equally informative, thereby conflating noise with signal.
-By contrast, the epistemic virtue of ESCM lies in allowing noise to enter the aggregation process while automatically assigning it zero epistemic weight through its lack of discriminatory power. \end{remark}